Information & Registration

 First of all why are we organising this trip?
-Main goal is to get you people inspired to become an entrepreneur and that you will learn a lot about entrepreneurship in this trip.
+Main goal is to inspire students to become an entrepreneur and that you will learn a lot about entrepreneurship in this trip.
 We will make sure that you will learn a lot.
 But you personally will learn most if you prepare yourself as good as possible.
-I what we’ll do and what you can do to learn the most.
+It is what we’ll do and what you can do to learn the most.
 We hope after this trip you use your knowledge to begin your own startup.

-So Silicon Valley: You can say about the Americans what you want, but I really admire their opportunism.
-That’s also what you can see in Silicon Valley, they think big, really big.
+So Silicon Valley: You can say whatever about the American people, but something to really admire is their opportunism.
+This is very visible and tangible in Silicon Valley.
+They think big, really big.

 Silicon Valley is actually three distinct areas that are part of a large geographic area, called the San Fransisco Bay Area.
 The Bay Area is home to second largest cluster of Fortune 500 companies in the United States and encompasses 25% of all global venture capital investments.

 Netherlands: 17 million people; 2000 startups; 500 investors

 Bay Area: 7 million people; 27000 startups; 15000 investors.